minetest/minetest_game/README.txt

 The Minetest Engine can be found in: https://github.com/celeron55/minetest/

+This has been tested to work with the version tagged 0.4.dev-20120326.

 License of source code
 ----------------------
 Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>